JetBrains/teamcity-documentation/topics/search.md

 <td>

 Search for builds with tags.
-For example, `Calcutta::Master $t` query will result in a list of all builds marked with any tag of build configurations whose name starts with "Master" from projects with names beginning with `Calcutta`.
+For example, `Calcutta::Master $t` query will result in a list of all builds marked with any tag of build configurations whose name starts with `Master` from projects with names beginning with `Calcutta`.

 </td></tr><tr>